linusjf/Binaries/CONVENTIONS.md

-When writing code, you MUST follow these principles:
+When writing bash scripts, you MUST follow these principles:

 - Code should be easy to read and understand.
 - Keep the code as simple as possible.
 Avoid unnecessary complexity.